intel-hpdd/VagrantFiles/README.md

 This step can take some time, as the base VM box has to be downloaded from the Atlas service.
 The base box in the above example is approximately 611MB.

-**Note:** Boxes are only downloaded once, irrespective of how many virtual machines will be created.
+**Note:** Boxes are only downloaded once, irrespective of how many virtual machines will be created or how many projects use the same box.
 Each VM instance will create a clone of the original box as their root disk.
+Downloaded boxes are stored in `$HOME/.vagrant.d/boxes`.

 The following exmaple is a complete transcript of the process: